ohwgiles/laminar/README.md

 After starting the service, an empty laminar dashboard should be available at http://localhost:8080

-Laminar`s configuration file may be found at `/etc/laminar.conf`.
+Laminar's configuration file may be found at `/etc/laminar.conf`.
 Laminar will start with reasonable defaults if no configuration can be found.

 #### Running on a different HTTP port or Unix socket